dhis2/dhis2-docs/src/developer/web-api/data-store.md

 In case of an array the index can also be given in the form: `[<index>]`.
 For example, the path `addresses[0].street` would be identical to `addresses.0.street`.

-Some examples:
+Some example queries are found below.

-    // name (of root object) is "Luke"
+Name (of root object) is "Luke":

     GET /api/dataStore/<namespace>?fields=.&filter=name:eq:Luke

-    // age (of root object) is greater than 42 (numeric) GET /api/dataStore/<namespace>?fields=.&filter=age:gt:42
+Age (of root object) is greater than 42 (numeric):

+    GET /api/dataStore/<namespace>?fields=.&filter=age:gt:42

-    // the root value is a number greater than 42 (numeric matching inferred from the value) GET /api/dataStore/<namespace>?fields=.&filter=.:gt:42
+Root value is a number greater than 42 (numeric matching inferred from the value):

+    GET /api/dataStore/<namespace>?fields=.&filter=.:gt:42

-    // enabled (of root object) is true (boolean matching inferred from the value) GET /api/dataStore/<namespace>?fields=.&filter=enabled:eq:true
+Enabled (of root object) is true (boolean matching inferred from the value):

+    GET /api/dataStore/<namespace>?fields=.&filter=enabled:eq:true

-    // root object has name containing "Pet" and has an age greater than 20 GET /api/dataStore/<namespace>?fields=.&filter=name:like:Pet&filter=age:gt:20
+Root object has name containing "Pet" and has an age greater than 20:

+    GET /api/dataStore/<namespace>?fields=.&filter=name:like:Pet&filter=age:gt:20

-    // root object is either flagged as minor or has an age less than 18 GET /api/dataStore/<namespace>?fields=.&filter=minor:eq:true&filter=age:lt:18&rootJunction=or
+Root object is either flagged as minor or has an age less than 18:

+    GET /api/dataStore/<namespace>?fields=.&filter=minor:eq:true&filter=age:lt:18&rootJunction=or

 ### Create values { #webapi_data_store_create_values }